apache/spark/docs/configuration.md

         <td><code>spark.ssl.<particular protocol>.port</code></td>
         <td>0</td>
         <td>
+            Port number to listen on for SSL connections.
-            A port number hen connecting with SSL.
-Default value 0 means to be determined automatically.
+            Default value of 0 means the port will be determined automatically.
-            Attention that the port should be separated for each particular protocol.
-            Not configure as <code>spark.ssl.port<code> but configure <code>spark.ssl.<particular protocol>.port<code>.
         </td>
     </tr>
     <tr>